-Acyclovir was licensed first and is the only one of the three that is available for intravenous use in the United States.
+- Acyclovir: was licensed first and is the only one of the three that is available for intravenous use in the United States, it is used for more severe or complicated infections; such as infections in immunocompromised patients or in cases of disseminated Herpes infection or in pateints who can't tolerate or can't take it orally.

-Comparative trials have demonstrated similar efficacies of these three agents for the treatment of HSV but modest superiority of famciclovir and valacyclovir for the treatment of herpes zoster infections
+→ Comparative trials have demonstrated similar efficacies of these three agents for the treatment of HSV but modest superiority of famciclovir and valacyclovir for the treatment of herpes zoster infections with less frequent dosing in comparison to Acyclovir → Easier to adhere to.
+When there is multiple dosing the patient usually stops the medication (low adherence) in cases such as giving acyclovir.

-Nucleoside Analogs
+Nucleoside Analogs: